Finding Pinocchio in the Bible

 In 1883 Collodi edited his series of stories and published " Adventures of Pinocchio" in novel form.
 The book began to gain the author some fame and admiration.
 He died seven years later at the age of 64, and did not live to see the ever growing popularity of this story which has since been printed in at least 187 editions and translated into 260 languages and dialects.

-Most sources consider it to be the most translated book in the world after-- yes-- the Bible.
+Most sources consider it to be the most translated book in the world after guess what book.
+Yes-- the Bible.

 The cheery animated film of the story was released by Walt Disney in 1940.